-The ILLICO project is born from a previous european project, leaded from 2015 to 2018, by the Disability Federation of Ireland and its partners called Unlocking Freedom Through Education.
+The ILLICO project derives from a previous European project, lead from 2015 to 2018, by the Disability Federation of Ireland and its partners called Unlocking Freedom Through Education.
 The aim was to support the deinstitutionalisation of people with disabilities through the development of new innovative learning and training resources in adult education field.

 Recognizing the success of this project the partners decided to keep going to work on deinstitutionalisation with a focus on independant living and cooperation with families.